 Strep throat symptoms

-When to see us for strep throat
+When to see us for a sore throat or strep throat

 - Sore throat or fever lasting more than 2 days.